Department of Chemistry and Biochemistry

 Term Offered: Spring, Fall

-Instructions on different modes of scientific communication : written communication, oral presentation, and research proposal, to enable students to think and converse competently in the language of science.
+Instruction on different modes of scientific communication: written communication, oral presentation, and research proposals, to enable students to think and converse competently in the language of science.

 CHEM 6960 Thesis Research